-- (1) Ms. Farrow's share ownership requirement will become effective April 30, 2025. - (2) On February 24, 2022, the Board approved the director share ownership requirement of five times the director's annual retainer within five years of the implementation of the share ownership requirement or within five years of joining the Board, if appointment was post January 1, 2022.
-Ms. Farrow's new share ownership requirement will become effective January 1, 2027.
+- (1) Based on the higher of the value at acquisition date or fair market value at December 31, 2022 (CDN\$11.29).
+For more information on director equity ownership, see page 62. - (2) On February 24, 2022, the Board approved the director equity ownership requirement of five times the director's annual retainer within five years of the implementation of the equity ownership requirement or within five years of joining the Board, if appointment was post January 1, 2022.
+Ms. Farrow's new equity ownership requirement will become effective January 1, 2027.